JackTVanDyke/JackTVanDyke/README.md

 4.0 GPA student from Columbus State Community College with six months of professional training and industry certifications.
 NSF S-STEM IST Scholarship Award Winner.

 I'm interested in data, machine learning, and building useful things.
 Reinforcement learning and solving imperfect information games are really cool.
+GPU prices are not really cool.

 Outside of technology, I love competition and athletics and spend a lot of time training for track and field.
-I aim to be one of the best multi-event athletes in the world.
-I can run 22.5 MPH, bench 345, and two-hand dunk at 5'10, 190 pounds.
+I aim to be one of the best athletes in the world.

+Best Speed: 22.5 MPH
+Best Vertical: 40 Inches
+Best Bench: 345 Pounds